 Confucius taught: ”The honorable and upright man keeps well away from both the slaughterhouse and the kitchen.
 And he allows no knives on his table.”
 Confucius’ disdain for the presence of knives on the table, coupled with the popularity of his teachings, no doubt contributed to the expanding use of chopsticks among the population.

 By A.D.
 500, chopsticks had spread from China to other countries, such as Korea, Vietnam, and Japan.
-While initially only used for religious ceremonies in Japan, chopsticks quickly gained popularity there as well and their use quickly became widespread throughout the rest of Asia.
+While initially only used for religious ceremonies in Japan, they quickly gained popularity there as well and their use quickly became widespread throughout the rest of Asia.

 Bamboo, wood, and bone are traditional materials for making chopsticks

 Bamboo tended to be the most popular material for making chopsticks.
 Bamboo is commonly grown in Asia.
 It is easy to split and it is especially resistant to heat.
 Other popular materials were wood and bone.
-Chopsticks made of precious metals were not uncommon among the wealthy.
+Ones made of precious metals were not uncommon among the wealthy.
 It was believed that silver chopsticks would turn black upon contact with poisoned food.
 This theory, however, has since been disproved.

 Chinese chopsticks were called “kuai zi” and they were typically 9-10 inches (23 cm to 25 cm) long, rectangular in shape, with blunt ends.
-Japanese chopsticks originally resembled tweezers made from bamboo, with the two pieces joined together at one end.
+Japanese versions originally resembled tweezers made from bamboo, with the two pieces joined together at one end.
 By the 10 century, they became two separated pieces.
 They were slightly shorter than their Chinese counterparts.
 Japanese chopsticks are typically rounded and taper to a point.

 There is also a very popular legend about chopsticks

 Once, there was an elderly father who had four sons.
 Before this father died, he called his four sons to his bedside.
-At his bedside, there was one chopstick, while close by the bed there was a bundle of chopsticks.
+At his bedside, there was one chopstick, while close by the bed there was a bundle of them.